amchavan/alma-datapro-workflow-sandbox/message-bus/README.md

 ### Basic execution

 Classes `BasicExecutor` and `BasicExecutorClient` show how an RPC service (command/reply) can be implemented: the client asks for the current time in UT and the server returns that.
-You can launch a server and severl clients as follows:
+You can launch a server and several clients as follows:

 ```bash
 java -jar target/message-bus-0.0.1-SNAPSHOT-jar-with-dependencies.jar BasicExecutor &